lovingzw/helicopter/README.md

 The trading steps are:

-1. If the average price changing rate is positive, do step 2
+1. Set status = 0

+Loop

+2. If status = 0, do step 3; Else, do step 8

-2. If the difference of pricec changing rate satisfies with the condition of transaction fee rate, do step 3
+3. If the difference of price changing rate satisfies with the condition of transaction fee rate, do step 4

+4. Set status = 1

+5. Calculate the average price changing rate to determine their global trend

-3. Hold the commodity with lower price changing rate, until the price changing rate chases up.
+6. If the global trend goes up, hold the commodity with lower price changing rate.
+Else, do the opposite

+7. Back to step 2

+8. If the price changing rate of the item we hold chases up, close out

+9. Set status = 0

 ## How to improve